Esemega/Rick-and-Morty-app/README.md

-# Rick-and-Morty-app
+# The Rick and Morty app
-Repo to practice with Rick and Morty api.
+Repo to practice with the [Rick and Morty api](https://rickandmortyapi.com).